Section 5.6 – Cross Country State Championship

 (c) No competitor is to receive assistance or refreshments during the race.

-(d) All competitors must compete in Region/Association uniforms.
+(d) All competitors must compete in association uniforms.

-(e) The Carnival Manager retains the right to alter the program if need be.
+(e) The Championship Manager retains the right to alter the program if need be.

 (f) The NSWPSSA retains the right to include additional entries.

-(g) Protests must be made in writing by the Team Manager and handed to the Carnival Manager within fifteen (15) minutes of the first runner crossing the finishing line of the relevant event.
+(g) Protests must be made in writing by the Team Manager and handed to the Championship Manager within fifteen (15) minutes of the first runner crossing the finishing line of the relevant event.

 (h) Asthma medication is permitted to be taken during the course of the competitor's event.